lpabon/fedora/README.md

 # Overview
-I have setup this repo to submit the gluster-swift SRPM created by build.gluster.org to Fedora
+I have setup this repo to submit rpms to Fedora